MusicDataset/md_homepage/content/musics/s/SonataNo.7Op.10No.3inDMajorI.Presto(2)-Ludwig van Beethoven.md

 ---
-title: Ludwig van Beethoven - Sonata No. 7 Op.
+title: Sonata No. 7 Op.
 10 No. 3 in D Major I. Presto (2)
 description: This is the description for Sonata No. 7 Op.
 10 No. 3 in D Major I. Presto by Ludwig van Beethoven
 composers: [Ludwig van Beethoven]
 periods: [Classical]